 Limitations of Domestic Health Insurance

 Some people do not buy travel insurance when they go abroad simply because they think that nothing will happen to them or they mistakenly believe their domestic health insurance will cover their medical needs abroad.
-While some domestic health insurance plans may provide coverage internationally, they are usually limited to a short duration and smaller amounts.
-The coverage provided abroad will also usually be considered out of network, therefore, it will be subject to a higher deductible, coinsurance, and out of pocket costs.
+While some domestic health insurance plans may provide coverage internationally, they are usually limited to a short duration and to smaller amounts.
+The coverage provided abroad will also usually be considered out of network, therefore, it will be subjected to a higher deductible, coinsurance, and out of pocket costs.
 Moreover, if the hospital abroad needs a guarantee of payment, domestic medical insurance won’t provide that.